stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 We can now implement convenience methods to bind specific types of event to a method with the appropriate signature.

-Generally buttons events will be bound to a `void` method without any parameters (i.e. modelled as a Java `Runnable`) for which we create an event handler adapter:
+Generally buttons events will be bound to a `void` method without any parameters which is wrapped by an adapter:

 ```java
 public Consumer<Button> bind(Type<Button> type, Runnable method) {